Obama scales back plans for 60th birthday party amid coronavirus concerns

 The guest list reportedly included Oprah Winfrey and George Clooney

-Former President Barack Obama have scaled back plans for a Martha’s Vineyard 60th birthday party to which hundreds of guests had been invited, citing revived concerns about the coronavirus.
+Former President Barack Obama has scaled back plans for a Martha’s Vineyard 60th birthday party to which hundreds of guests had been invited, citing revived concerns about the coronavirus.

-"This outdoor event was planned months ago in accordance with all public health guidelines and with covid safeguards in place," Obama spokeswoman Hannah Hankins told Fox News.
+Hannah Hankins, a spokeswoman for the former president, said in a statement obtained by Fox News that the "outdoor event was planned months ago in accordance with all public health guidelines and with covid safeguards in place."

 "Due to the new spread of the delta variant over the past week, the President and Mrs. Obama have decided to significantly scale back the event to include only family and close friends.
 President Obama is appreciative of others sending their birthday wishes from afar and looks forward to seeing people soon."

 Obama’s birthday is Wednesday but the party had been scheduled for this coming Saturday.